-Filed under: Book news , apps, Bible, biography, Costa Book Awards, Derek Walcott, design, Digital Book World, digital publishing, Dracula, ebooks, Faber & Faber, graphica and comics, iPad, Jo Shapcott, marketing, media, memoir, poetry, Publishing Innovation Awards, T.S.
+Filed under: Book news , apps, Bible, biography, Costa Book Awards, Derek Walcott, design, Digital Book World, digital publishing, Dracula, ebooks, Faber & Faber, graphica, iPad, Jo Shapcott, marketing, media, memoir, poetry, Publishing Innovation Awards, T.S.
 Eliot Prize

 There’s been a flurry of book award activity over the past few days (take that, Academy Awards).
 The awards in this roundup range from the time-honoured and prestigious to the trendy and cutting edge.